dotkernel/development/docs/book/v2/editor-integration.md

 ## PhpStorm (WSL interpreter)

-PhpStorm can also run against the PHP interpreter inside AlmaLinux 10 directly, rather than a local Windows PHP install.
+You install PhpStorm normally on Windows, but configure it to use the PHP interpreter inside AlmaLinux 10 instead of installing PHP on Windows.

 1. Open your project in PhpStorm.
 2. Go to `Settings` -> `PHP`.